• Skip to main content

 • and a spray bottle

 You will need vinegar, table salt, dish soap, and a spray bottle.
 I make a small batch of homemade weed killer using a small spray bottle.
-If you have a large number of weeds I would recommend double or tripling the batch and using a garden sprayer.
+If you have a large number of weeds, I would recommend doubling or tripling the batch and using a garden sprayer.

-UPDATE: I switched over to the large garden sprayer and it is amazing for this homemade grass and weed killer!
+I switched over to the large garden sprayer, and it is amazing for this homemade grass and weed killer!
 Just make sure you shake well before each use.

 DIY Weed Killer